GrooveStomp/blog/content/about.md

 I entered the industry due to my enthusiasm for computer games and 3d graphics.
 I work as a backend cloud engineer, primarily in Ruby and Go.
-For personal projecs I leverage C and Zig.
+For personal projecs I leverage C and am looking to use Zig and Odin.

 I have a strong personal interest in libre hardware and software, privacy and security.
 I am a big fan of [Purism](https://puri.sm/why-purism/) and